rossmacrae/tealium-llm-MAPI-demo/docs/update-and-release-one-pager-annotated.md

 - Verify: <steps to check new behaviour>

 ## 📚 Notes
-- This release only includes changes since vX.Y.(Z-1)
+- This release adds changes since vX.Y.(Z-1)
 - For full project details, see [README.md](../README.md) or [CHANGELOG.md](../CHANGELOG.md)